datacenter/cloudcenter-content/services/azureloadbal/README.md

 The load balancer will deploy into an existing Virtual network and subnet that are selected during deployment time so there is no need for outside creation of these objects.

+Do not utilize the default subnet configuration.
+When creating the Resource Group and VNET, create a specific subnet within the configuration.
+Default subnet configuration will not work correctly.

 Authentication is completed by utilizing the account information already provided as environment variables within a Cloud Center/Azure deployment.

 Deployment Time Dependencies: